Mastered-YT-Aditya/Aditya-OS/README.md

 This program is made with Scratch and Made by Mastered YT Aditya (me).
 It has Camera, Music Player, Paint & Pong Game but in future updates there also could be new programs.

-This is the source code of Aditya OS.
+Here are the Source Code of Aditya OS.

 Aditya OS is available on:
 </span><br></p>